TimCares/MasterThesis/docs/thesis/theoretical_foundation/knowledge_distillation.typ

 #set math.equation(numbering: "(1)")
 === Knowledge Distillation

-Training large vision-language model is computationally expensive, and therefore finanically infeasible for researchers outside of large corporations.
+Training large Deep Learning models is computationally expensive, and therefore finanically infeasible for researchers outside of large corporations.
 Models often need more than 100 million parameters to achieve state-of-the-art (SOTA) performance, and training those models requires a lot of computational resources, e.g. GPUs, time and data.
-For example, VLMo, one of the best models across vision-langauge tasks as of this writing, has 562 Million parameters, was trained on 14 million images @vlmo and cost over 28 thousand USD to train
+For example, CoCa, a vision model reaching SOTA performance of 91% validation accuracy on ImageNet-1K @imagenet @coca, has 2.1 billion parameters, was trained on more than
+3 billion images @vlmo and, based on our approximation, should have cost over 350 thousand USD to train.
-#footnote[Calculation done based on the price per GPU hour of the NVIDIA V100 16GB GPUs on AWS for instance p3.2xlarge, as of August 2024.
+#footnote[Calculation done based on the price per TPU hour of the CloudTPUv4 on Google Cloud Platform with a three year commitment.
-VLMo was trained using NVIDIA V100 32GB GPUs @vlmo, so the actual cost is likely higher.].
+CoCa was trained for 5 days using 2048 CloudTPUv4s.
+At a price of 1.449 USD per TPU hour (as of August 2024), the total cost is
+$1.449 "USD/h" * 24 "h/day" * 5 "days" * 2048 "TPUs" = 356,106.24 "USD"$.].

 One strategy to avoid high computational costs is transfer learning.
-Here, a, potentially large, pretrained model is used as a starting point, and finetuned on a specific task, for a potential different use case.
+Here, a, potentially large, pretrained model is used as a starting point, and finetuned on a specific task, for a potentially different use case.
 The disadvantage of this approach is that the model size does not change, so finetuning is still computationally expensive, especially for large models.
 A viable strategy would be to use few layers from the pretrained model, but since the environment in which those layers were trained is different from the one in which they are used during finetuning, this approach requires longer training times.

-Another option is Knowledge Distillation (KD).
+Another option is knowledge distillation (KD).
 Here, a smaller model, the student model, is trained to replicate, or rather predict the outputs of a larger model, the teacher model, for a given sample.
-KD can be applied for both supervised and self-supervised settings, meaning the teacher model can be trained in a supervised or self-supervised manner, respectively.
-The former is referred to as response-based KD, the latter as feature-based KD @kd_survey.
+There are two strategies of KD usually used in practice: Response-based KD and feature-based KD @kd_survey.
 Both will be used in this work.

-Knowledge-Distillation has the advantage that the student model can be much smaller, and have a different architecture, compared to the teacher model.
-Since the teacher is running in inference mode, no backpropagation is needed, and thus no gradients have to be computed.
+Knowledge distillation has the advantage that the student model can be much smaller, and have a different architecture, compared to the teacher model.
+Since the teacher is running in inference mode no backpropagation is needed, and thus no gradients have to be computed.
 This makes KD faster and requires less memory compared to finetuning.
 Most importantly, it has been empirically shown that student models much smaller than their teachers can achieve similar performance.
 For example, the distilled model of BERT, DistilBERT, reduced the model size by 40%, while maintaining 97% of the